ETCBC/bhsa/docs/_features/hebrew/2016/otype.md

 # Word type

 There is only one type for words, the `word` type.
-Word objects correspond to the smallest divisional units in the ETCBC4 dataset.
+Word objects correspond to the smallest divisional units in the BHSA dataset.
 They are also identified with *slots*, because each slot is filled by a word and each word fills a slot.
 Words are not identified with strings, because there are various string representations of the words, none of which is canonical.
 All word occurrences are numbered